 If the “Windows update taking forever” issue happens under the second situation, you can refer to the following instructions.

 You can’t start your PC normally because of the “Windows 10 update slow”, thus, you need to enter into Safe Mode to start your PC.
-If you don’t know how to boot into Safe Mode, this post - How to Start Windows 10 in Safe Mode (While Booting) is what you need.
 After starting your PC, you can try the following methods one by one.

 Method 1: Restart the Windows Update Service